tobischimanski/ClimRetrieve/README.md

 - relevance_text_sim: Similarity of the _relevant_text_ to the _paragraph_.
 Values range from 0 (not at all similar) to 1 (identical).
 - sim_text_relevance: _Relevance_ label of the most similar _relevant_text_.
 This only has explanatory power if the _relevant_text_ and the _paragraph_ are very similar (i.e., there are the same text).
 In the paper, we set the similarity threshold to 0.9 to be identical.
 Then _relevance_ is set to _sim_text_relevance_, otherwise _relevance_ is set to zero.

 You will find the code for creating this dataset in the "Report-Level Dataset" folder.

-TODO:
-- creation
+A demo run is already implemented.
+When using the code, make yourself familiar with the details of implementation (e.g., selected thresholds).

 ## Experiments